 Read on to learn more about BBL surgery, how to lay after BBL, best sleeping positions and when you’ll be able to sleep normally again.

 When Can I Sleep on My Back After BBL?

 During your initial consultation, Dr. Cat will discuss with you how to sleep the right way after BBL.
 Some common questions she will answer include: when can I sleep on my side after BBL surgery and can I sleep on my back 4 weeks after BBL?

-You will be able to sleep on your back and your side after four weeks.
+You will be able to sleep on your back and your side after six weeks.
 Until then, you will need to sleep on your stomach to avoid putting pressure on the fat grafted areas.
 We cannot emphasize enough how important it is to adhere to these post-op aftercare and sleeping instructions.

 Dr. Cat has developed an advanced micro-fat grafting technique that ensures more of your fat cells survive the transplantation process.
 The next few weeks are crucial and you will have to do your part.
 Ultimately, the success of your fat grafts, and your aesthetic results, will depend on your knowing how to sleep after BBL.

 How to Lay After BBL: Best Sleeping Position